-I am a postdoctoral researcher in the Machine Learning Foundations Group at Microsoft Research Redmond, under Sébastien Bubeck.
+I am a postdoctoral researcher in the Machine Learning Foundations group at Microsoft Research Redmond, working closely with Sébastien Bubeck and Ronen Eldan.

 My research concentrates on Theoretical Machine Learning.
-I am broadly interested in theory and empirics for machine learning, with a focus on understanding the empirical success of deep learning from a theoretical perspective.
+I am broadly interested in theory and empirics for machine learning, focusing on understanding the intrinsic mechanism of deep learning from a theoretical perspective.

 author lists are alphabetical, unless labeled by '#'